Guide to the William Dunlap Sargent Falconry Papers,

 Edward Reid, Walter Spofford, Minard Stevens, includes response to card dated 11-6-33 from Eugene Smith that is in box 1 folder 1

 Series II.
-Student notes and thesis
+Student Materials

 Box 1 Folder 6